- $299 / 90 minute initial evaluation

 REFUND and return policy

-All sales on services provided are final.
+All sales on services and packages are final.
 This includes package sales for discounted services.
-All packaged/discounted treatment plans are final and visits on account expire 1 year after purchase.
+All packaged / discounted treatment plans are final and visits on account expire 1 year after purchase.
+Visits may be gifted or saved for future use if any visits are unused at the completion of your therapy journey.

 YOUR FIRST VISIT

-We use PT Everywhere for all of our forms and payments.
+We use Jane App for all of our forms and payments.
 After making an appointment you will be sent forms automatically to be completed prior to your first appointment.
+These intake and consent forms must be completed prior to your first visit.

 The first session is an evaluation, which means your therapist will take a subjective report of the symptoms you are experiencing and discuss with you different topics like the history of your symptoms, your past medical history, and any past surgeries.
 Your therapist will then guide you through a basic movement screen to observe how you move in your body.